Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Hunter sighed, and nodded.
 "I think I can do that."

 "With your Marine friends, I don’t think you’ll have any choice in the matter."
 He was right, of course.
 Heck, half the reason he’d taken Julian up on his hospitality was honestly to get a break from them.
-He loved ‘em all, really, but…
+He loved ‘em all, really, but...

 Well, that was part of the thing that was gnawing at him.